-In order to enroll for completion of the baccalaureate degree, the applicant must meet all three of the following requirements:
+To enroll for completion of the baccalaureate degree, the applicant must meet all three of the following requirements:

-- 1. A.A.S. / A.D.N.
+- A.A.S. / A.D.N.
 Degree An earned associate degree from an institution recognized by the U.S. Department of Education.
-An unofficial transcript may be presented for conditional enrollment, but Beckfield College must receive an official transcript of the associate degree from the student's prior institution within thirty (30) days of enrollment in order to be permitted to begin the BSN completion program. - 2.
-RN License A current, unrestricted licensure as a Registered Nurse.
-(Official documentation of licensure is required for enrollment.) - 3.
-Completion of at least 32 quarter credit hours, or the equivalent, in collegiate general education courses, which must include: - a.
-Eight (8) quarter credit hours of Communications - b.
-Eight (8) quarter credit hours of Psychology - c.
-Twelve (12) quarter credit hours of Science with at least two (2) quarter credit hours in lab - d.
-Four (4) quarter credit hours of mathematics
+An unofficial transcript may be presented for conditional enrollment, but Beckfield College must receive an official transcript of the associate degree from the student's prior institution within thirty (30) days of enrollment to be permitted to begin the BSN completion program. - RN License A current, unrestricted licensure as a Registered Nurse.
+(Official documentation of licensure is required for enrollment.)

-Registered Nurses who are graduates of one of the College's associate degree program in nursing are deemed to have met course and degree requirements for admission into the baccalaureate degree program.
+- Completion of at least 32 quarter credit hours, or the equivalent, in collegiate general education courses, which must include: - Eight (8) quarter credit hours of Communications - Eight (8) quarter credit hours of Psychology - Twelve (12) quarter credit hours of Science with at least two (2) quarter credit hours in lab - Four (4) quarter credit hours of mathematics - Registered Nurses who are graduates of one of the College's associate degree program in nursing are deemed to have met course and degree requirements for admission into the baccalaureate degree program.